Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 ***Ferd Given-Man***

-Ferd was trying not to shiver from a mix of the cold and… Wilde called them *‘hee-bee-jee-bees.’* This more-door world was *sick,* and Ferd could feel the creeping illness all around him, even through the safe-clothes.
+Ferd was trying not to shiver from a mix of the cold and...
+Wilde called them *‘hee-bee-jee-bees.’* This more-door world was *sick,* and Ferd could feel the creeping illness all around him, even through the safe-clothes.

 The mud was stained, dark with slime and bright with rusty red and sickly green.
 The waters were often orange, or covered in dense scummy foam like soap bubbles.
 But not a strong clean bubble, these were... like the froth of snot bubbling from a sick child’s mouth.

 The grass was pale, dry and yellow.
 The trees were short, twisted and skinny, with few leaves.
 Not even the cleanest water they could find had fish, and Ferd didn’t see any birds anywhere.
-Sometimes he heard the small scurrying of little things in the thickest foliage near the ship, but…
+Sometimes he heard the small scurrying of little things in the thickest foliage near the ship, but...

 Other than that, this was a dead place.
 Or at least dying.
 He kept a close eye on the ‘doze-om-itter’ screen on his watch and worried at how fast the number was climbing.